-At the end of each competition event, teams will be invited to discuss their technical approaches and Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

-lessons learned in a townhall-style hotwash.
+At the end of each competition event, teams will be invited to discuss their technical approaches and lessons learned in a townhall-style hotwash.
 The extent of technical details shared does not need to exceed data agreements established upon qualification.